Harry-cheong/CS-Notes/README.md

 # Notes Drive

-Computer Science is a complex field, with topics ranging from computer engineering, software engineering, cybersecurity, AI and I'm sure many more.
+Computer Science is a complex field, with topics ranging from computer engineering, software engineering, cybersecurity, AI and many more.
 For every computer enthusiasts, the challenge lies in learning and retaining all these information.
-The solution, is as always, better software 🤨.
+The solution is, as always, better software 🤨.

 ## CLI